 A yellow pilot light, however, usually spells trouble.
 There are a few reasons why the pilot light could turn yellow.
 It could be that the intake valve is blocked by debris or dust in which case you simply need to clean it out or replace it.
 Once you do that, check again to see if the light turns back to blue.

 If it stays yellow, then this means you mostly have a more serious issue like a carbon monoxide leak in your home.
 A telltale indication of this is if you find black soot around the unit.
 If this is the case, then turn the boiler system off immediately and contact an HVAC professional to take a look at it.

-Trust the HVAC experts at MDM Mechanical for all of your boiler installation, repair, and maintenance needs in Toronto and the GTA.
+Trust the HVAC experts at MDM Mechanical for all of your boiler installation, repair, and maintenance needs in Hamilton and surrounding areas.
 We’re a family-owned and operated business that takes pride in providing high-quality services for all of our clients.
 Contact us today to book a consultation.